-- Recognize the importance of writing in the nursing profession. - 8 | Level of Organization and Learning Outcomes
+Recognize the importance of writing in the nursing profession.

 - Recognize the unique quality of the writing approaches used in the nursing profession. - Apply critical reading skills when reviewing literature. - Analyze competencies related to scholarly writing in nursing. - Differentiate the types of writing in post-secondary nursing programs. - Demonstrate reflexivity in writing. - Demonstrate critical appraisal of literature and writing. - Demonstrate academic integrity in the scholarship of writing in nursing. - Demonstrate writing skills for nursing scholarship.